standardml/smackage/README.md

     $ bin/smackage refresh
     $ bin/smackage get cmlib

-If all you want to do is use Smackage to get SML code onto your hard drive, then you're done!
-You probably want to

 Referring to Smackage packages
 ------------------------------
 If you've performed all the steps described above, you can will be able to